LivelyDismay/magnum-opus/faq.md

 If your crashlog references `BGSSaveLoadManager` frequently, or `usvs::hook_DeleteFile`, or both, you are most likely running BitDefender.
 [Here's a link to help with that](https://www.bitdefender.com/consumer/support/answer/28557/).

+If your crashlog references `PipboyMapData`, unequip your grenades.
+Sometimes (I have no idea why/how), a stack of grenades can become somehow corrupted.
+Throw those grenades in the trash.
+Don't use them.
+Spawn yourself new ones if you want.
+If anyone ever finds a reason that this happens, I'd love to know about it.

+If your crashlog references an `xAudio dll` file, I have no idea how to fix this.
+I don't think anyone knows how to fix this.
+If you ever find a solution, I'd love to know about it.

 Barring those reasons, there are still a plethora of other possibilities.
 [Auto Scanner](https://www.nexusmods.com/fallout4/mods/56255) can catch a ton of these.
 It is recommended you run your crashlog through this script (it's easy, you copy and paste the file, double click a thing, and press a button - no special knowledge required) and check the results.
 There is also a handy dandy `HOW TO READ CRASH LOGS.pdf` file you can reference.

 If you've been unable to diagnose your issue after all that, feel free to upload your crashlog to me on [Discord](https://discord.gg/yABEjwB).
 Maybe I can figure something out.